 What writing a book feels like:

-- Writing feels like pulling your own teeth, only you’re using a pen and you’re pulling them out of your brain.* Also, your pen is a computer, so you’re actually using a computer to pull teeth out of your brain.
-So writing a book feels a lot like pulling brain teeth.
+- Writing feels like pulling your own teeth, only you’re using a pen and you’re pulling them out of your brain.
+Also, your pen is a computer, so you’re actually using a computer to pull teeth out of your brain.
+TL;DR: Writing a book feels like pulling your own brain teeth.

 None of this is to say that you shouldn’t try writing a book or that the experience is exclusively negative.
 There are moments of sheer joy and excitement when the entire thing finally comes together, and it all feels worth it.